Generalizing Cographs to 2-Cographs: Abstract

 \section{Abstract}

-In this paper, we consider $2$-cographs, a natural generalization of the well-known class of cographs.
-We show that, as with cographs, $2$-cographs can be recursively defined.
-However, unlike cographs, $2$-cographs are closed under induced minors.
-We consider the class of non-$2$-cographs for which every proper induced minor is a $2$-cograph and show that this class is infinite.
-Our main result finds the finitely many members of this class whose complements are also induced-minor-minimal non-$2$-cographs.
+A graph in which every connected induced subgraph has a disconnected complement is called a cograph.
+Such graphs are precisely the graphs that do not have the 4-vertex path as an induced subgraph.
+We define a $2$-cograph to be a graph in which the complement of every $2$-connected induced subgraph is not $2$-connected.
+We show that, like cographs, $2$-cographs can be recursively defined.
+But, unlike cographs, $2$-cographs are closed under induced minors.
+We characterize the class of non-$2$-cographs for which every proper induced minor is a $2$-cograph.
+We further find the finitely many members of this class whose complements are also induced-minor-minimal non-$2$-cographs.